 The plan geometry of the tenement is not immediately obvious from the outside, but the terrace is built on a parallelogram.
 Although the facade appears to show two identical and perfectly symmetrical homes, there are discrete differences in room size, proportions, so much so that the internal cantilevered stairs are not exact mirror replicas.
 The middle windows on the top floor were both originally false.
 Lashed together with inferior wood and thin plate glass and painted black internally.
 Hidden from the inside by lathe and plaster to form 2 small presses, or cupboards.
 Internally the middle bays straddle the 2 street facing rooms.
-The external appearance was clearly much more important than the internal plan geometry, which is somewhat cramped and boxy despite the high ceilings.
-The main reception rooms excepted, most rooms are all quite modestly proportioned, high ceilings aside.
+The external appearance was clearly more important than the internal plan geometry, which is somewhat cramped and boxy despite the high ceilings.
+The main reception rooms excepted, most rooms are modestly proportioned, high ceilings aside.

 Prior owners of 2 Templelands include Charles Sawers, though which of the Sawers family bought or inherited the plot and built the original property is still a matter of speculation.
 Judging by inspection of the Edinburgh Dean Guild, petitions for tenements and finer buildings were put in by builders and stonemasons, and will have included a rough plan, in our case modelled on somewhat grander terraces typically found in Edinburgh.
 Other properties thought to have been built around 1820 include Barnlea a few doors down on the High Street, The Retreat, in Loch End woods and Kirkhill House on the Queen’s Road are all considerably grander.

 We have seen at least one early record that predates the building, but which clearly relates to the tenement at Templelands, and is dated 1734.
 It is a disposition and it starts:

 Be it Known to all Men By these presents Me Jean Wood Relict of James Smith Merchant in Dunbar, heritable proprietrix of the tenement of Temple Land after Disponed with the pertinents For as much as Norman Hamilton Son of the deceased Mr John Hamilton Merchant in Dunbar now Barber and Perewigmaker in London by his Bond.